aperezhortal/pySPEEDY/README.rst

 What are the differences between pySPEEDY and SPEEDY.f90?
 =========================================================

-The pySPEEDY model is build on top of the SPEEDY.f90.
-However, in order to control the Speedy.f90 model from python, the original SPEEDY.f90 code was considerably refactored to make it thread-safe and allow multiples instances of the Speedy model to run in parallel.
+The pySPEEDY model is built on top of the SPEEDY.f90.
+However, to control the SPEEDY.f90 model from python, the original SPEEDY.f90 code was considerably refactored to make it thread-safe and allow multiples instances of the Speedy model to run in parallel.

-Perhaps the most significant change is the encapsulation all the model state variables in a Fortran data type, called `ModelState_t`, and the use of the jinja template engine to generation of the model state definitions and python interface.
+Perhaps the most significant change is the encapsulation of all the model state variables in a Fortran data type, called `ModelState_t`, and the use of the jinja template engine to generate the model state declarations and the python interface.

 Additionally, to expose the state variables to python and facilitate memory management, pySPEEDY uses **variable registry** (the `registry/model_state_def.py` file) to define all the state variables.
-These changes were inspired the "grid" data type and the registry used by the Weather Research and Forecasting (WRF) model for managing the state variables.
+These changes were inspired by the "grid" data type and the registry used by the Weather Research and Forecasting (WRF) model for managing the state variables.

 The pySPEEDY **variable registry** and the Jinja template engine are used to generate the necessary Fortran sources